Table of Contents

 - Yellow Belt – White Belt + process mapping, data collection and charting, assisting with a project

-- Green Belt – Yellow Belt + Project leader, core Six Sigma tools, change management, hypothesis tests and more
+- Six Sigma Green Belt Certification – Yellow Belt + Project leader, core Six Sigma tools, change management, hypothesis tests and more

-- Black Belt – Green Belt + advanced statistical analysis and experiments, change management,
+- Six Sigma Black Belt Certification – Green Belt + advanced statistical analysis and experiments, change management,

-- Master Black Belt – Black Belt + Design for Six Sigma, more advanced statistical analysis, unique tools for specific industries and processes, working with leadership, implementing successful improvement programs
+- Six Sigma Master Black Belt Certification – Black Belt + Design for Six Sigma, more advanced statistical analysis, unique tools for specific industries and processes, working with leadership, implementing successful improvement programs

 Formal certification is recognized at the Green Belt, Black Belt and Master Black Belt level based on one or more of the following criteria: